emcuttsy/personal-website/content/writing/_index.md

 title: Writing
 description: |

-  I'm a freelance science writer covering biology and the geosciences.
+  I'm a science writer covering biology and the geosciences currently writing for *Voice of America* as an AAAS Mass Media Fellow.
 Got a news tip?
-Send it to me@elisecutts.com
+Send it to tips@elisecutts.com

 author: "Elise Cutts"
 show_post_thumbnail: true*